 The Adult Psychiatric Program at GenPsych is an intensive and comprehensive program offered to help individuals struggling with a variety of mental health concerns.
 Adults dealing with depression, anxiety, bipolar disorder, and a variety of other common mental illnesses can receive support, guidance, treatment, and education in a safe and calming environment without the fear of judgment.
 We help you learn the skills you need to manage your symptoms, gain control, and cope with the daily stressors in your life.

-Before entering our program, we will provide you with a comprehensive psychiatric evaluation by a board certified psychiatrist to determine the appropriate course of treatment for you.
+Before entering our program, we will provide you with a comprehensive psychiatric evaluation to determine the appropriate course of treatment for you.

-For your convenience and specific care needs, we offer two different program tracks:
+For your convenience and specific care needs, we offer two levels of care:

 - Partial Care Program is a comprehensive 5 1/2 hour, 5 days a week program that is highly structured.
 The program hours are from 10 a.m. to 3:30 p.m.
-Monday through Friday.
+Monday through Thursday and from 10 a.m. to 3 p.m. on Friday.

 - Intensive Outpatient Program is a less intensive but still highly structured program that runs for 3 hours, 3 days a week.
 This program operates on weekdays from 10 a.m. to 1 p.m., or on Monday, Wednesday, and Thursday evenings from 5 p. m. to 8 p.m.